-Malcolm Casadaban, who died of Yersinia pestis in Chicago in 2009, was a most unlikely plague victim.
+The greater vulnerability of the elderly and those with a preexisting health condition to COVID-19 is well known, and there is evidence too that the poor are at greater risk than the rich.13 Malcolm Casadaban, who died of Yersinia pestis in Chicago in 2009, was a most unlikely plague victim.
 A biology professor, he succumbed to accidental exposure to a strain of the virus in his lab.
-But although the plague bacillus was blind, the most likely victims of plague have always been disproportionately the poor; 'top people' such as the Queen Eleanor of Aragon, the parents and siblings of Florentine merchant Francesco Datini, and the two archbishops of Canterbury who died in rapid succession during the first outbreak of the Black Death, were exceptional among their peers.
-In Noorthouck's account of the last London outbreak, 'the distemper was left chiefly to prey upon the common people; which it did to a degree, as to obtain the name of the poor's plague' (Noorthouck 1773: 220).
+The plague bacillus was blind, and during the first outbreak of the Black Death 'top people' such as the parents and siblings of Florentine merchant Francesco Datini; the renowned Italian canonist Giovanni d'Andrea; Joan, daughter of daughter of Edward III and his wife, Philippa of Hainault; Eleanor of Portugal, queen of Aragon; and two archbishops of Canterbury who died in rapid succession, were not exceptional.
+But were the most likely victims of plague always disproportionately the poor?
+Alfani and Murphy (2017: 236) argue that the first wave was a universal killer but that the disease affected less to the rich in subsequence waves, probably because they learnt how to deal with the disease.
+That was almost certainly the case during the last outbreaks of plague in England in the seventeenth century.
+In Noorthouck's account of the last London outbreak, 'the distemper was left chiefly to prey upon the common people; which it did to a degree, as to obtain the name of the poor's plaque' (Cummins et al. 2016; Noorthouck 1773, p.
+220).

-Cipolla's study of plague in Prato in 1630 revealed that among those who fought it, the elite (health officers, physicians) were hardly touched while 'the gravediggers and the attendants in the pest-house died like flies' (Cipolla 1973: 107-08).
+Cipolla's study of plague in Prato in 1630 revealed that among those who fought it, the elite (health officers, physicians) were hardly touched while 'the gravediggers and the attendants in the pest-house died like flies' (Cipolla 1973, pp. 107-08).
 During the last outbreaks of plague in London searchers and especially corpse bearers were presumably at similar risk, but according to court publisher Roger L'Estrange the attack of 1665 took away no 'person of prime authority and command'.
 Again, in Moscow in 1770-1 the plague, 'as is generally the case, raged chiefly among the common people; the nobles and better sort of inhabitants escaped the contagion, a few only excepted, who fell victims to their rashness and negligence...
-Amid so great a number of deaths, ... there were only three persons of family, few of the principal citizens, and not more than 300 foreigners of the common class, who fell victims to the plague; the rest consisted of the lowest order of the Russian inhabitants' (de Mertens 1799: 34-35).
+Amid so great a number of deaths, ... there were only three persons of family, few of the principal citizens, and not more than 300 foreigners of the common class, who fell victims to the plague; the rest consisted of the lowest order of the Russian inhabitants' (de Mertens 1799, pp. 34-35).
 During the third pandemic in Hong Kong the white population escaped almost unscathed, and the small number who contracted plague were much less likely to die of it than the Chinese.
-An American public health specialist found this 'interesting and strange', given that 'the white man has mixed freely with the Chinaman, going in and out of Chinatown at all hours, and many of them have their places of business within the infected areas; and yet they escape infection' (Brown 1913: 555-56).
+An American public health specialist found this 'interesting and strange', given that 'the white man has mixed freely with the Chinaman, going in and out of Chinatown at all hours, and many of them have their places of business within the infected areas; and yet they escape infection' (Brown 1913, pp. 555-56).